 Electrical Insulation

-As for its electrical properties, polypropylene homopolymer behaves as an excellent insulator, which is a significant benefit for applications in electrical and electronic components.
+As for its electrical properties, polypropylene homopolymer can be seen as an excellent insulator, which is a significant benefit for applications in electrical and electronic components.
 This property ensures that the polymer meets the stringent requirements of electrical and electronic applications, where safety and performance are critical.

 Major Applications Of Polypropylene Homopolymer